SALE ON NOW! PROMOTIONS

 Publisher's Status: Active

-Jessica S. Merlin, MD, MBA, Assistant Professor, Department of Medicine, Division of Infectious Diseases, Division of Gerontology, Geriatrics, and Palliative Care, University of Alabama at Birmingham.
-Peter Selwyn, MD, MPH, Professor, Department of Family and Social Medicine, Albert Einstein College of Medicine.
-Glenn Treisman, MD, PhD, Professor, Department of Psychiatry and Behavioral Sciences, Professor, Department of Internal Medicine, Johns Hopkins University School of Medicine.
-Angela G. Giovanniello, PharmD, AAHIVP, Department of Family and Social Medicine, Albert Einstein College of Medicine.
+Jessica S. Merlin, MD, MBA, Assistant Professor, Department of Medicine, Division of Infectious Diseases, Division of Gerontology, Geriatrics, and Palliative Care, University of Alabama at Birmingham Peter A. Selwyn, MD, MPH, Professor, Department of Family and Social Medicine, Professor, Department of Internal Medicine, Professor, Department of Epidemiology and Population Health, Albert Einstein College of Medicine Glenn J. Treisman, MD, PhD, Professor, Department of Psychiatry and Behavioral Sciences, Professor, Department of Internal Medicine, Johns Hopkins University School of Medicine Angela G. Giovanniello, PharmD, AAHIVP, Department of Family and Social Medicine, Albert Einstein College of Medicine

 Reviews for Chronic Pain and HIV: A Practical Approach